Bayesian Optimization with Formal Safety Guarantees via Online Conformal Prediction: Problem Formulation

 \subsubsection{Probabilistic Safety Constraint}

 In the presence of observation noise on the constraint, i.e., with a positive observation noise power $\sigma_q^2>0$, the optimizer cannot guarantee the deterministic constraint \eqref{eq:goal}.
-Rather, for some target violation rate $\alpha\in[0,1]$, the optimizer can only aim at ensuring that the constraint \eqref{eq:goal} be satisfied with a probability no smaller than a \emph{target reliability level} $1-\delta$, with $\delta\in(0,1]$.
+Rather, targeting problem (\ref{eq: opt target}), the optimizer can only aim at ensuring that the constraint \eqref{eq:goal} be satisfied with a probability no smaller than a \emph{target reliability level} $1-\delta$, with $\delta\in(0,1]$.
 This results in the \emph{probabilistic} safety constraint in which the probability is taken with respect to the observation noise variables $\{\epsilon_{q,t}\}_{t=1}^T$ for the constraint function $q(\mathbf{x})$ in \eqref{eq: noisy q obs}.
+Therefore, in this second case, we target the maximization of function $f(x)$ subject to the safety constraint (\ref{eq: probabilistic goal}) on the optimization process.